alessandrosimi/aws-dynamodb-nio/README.md

 # Aws DynamoDB Non-Blocking IO Client

-Scala dynamoDB client built on top of Apache [async http client](https://hc.apache.org/httpcomponents-asyncclient-dev/) with almost the same API provided by [AWS SKD for Java(tm)](https://aws.amazon.com/it/sdk-for-java/)
+Scala dynamoDB client built on top of Apache [async http client](https://hc.apache.org/httpcomponents-asyncclient-dev/) with almost the same API provided by [AWS SKD for Java(tm)](https://aws.amazon.com/it/sdk-for-java/).

+## Why Non-Blocking IO?

+Aws DynamoDB NIO Client compared with other clients uses Non-Blocking IO, so no threads are blocked during the call to Aws services.
+Other async clients use the AWS SKD for Java that is blocking while Aws DynamoDB NIO Client re-implements the SKD with Apache async http client (NIO).

 ## Easy to use